[Skip to Content]

 4. Thinking about the mission of IWF (advancing women’s leadership and championing equality worldwide), how do these values play into your personal and professional lives?
 Please describe how you act upon these values (e.g., through family, volunteer, civic, community, or other activities).

 5. Each participant is required to conduct a Legacy Project during the program.
 Legacy projects may be a significant next step in an existing initiative on which you are already working, or an entirely new initiative.
-While participants will have the opportunity to refine their projects early in the fellowship, the Selection Committee is interested in understanding the nature of the project, target audience, potential activities, and envisioned outcomes (to the extent you can define these elements at at this point).
-Please describe your proposed Legacy Project for the Leadership Fellows Program and how the project will leverage your knowledge and experience and will require an increase in your personal performance.
+While participants will have the opportunity to refine their projects early in the fellowship, the Selection Committee is interested in understanding the nature of the project, target audience, potential activities, and envisioned outcomes (to the extent you can define these elements at this point).
+Please describe your proposed Legacy Project for the Leadership Fellows Program and how the project will leverage your knowledge and experience, and will require an increase in your personal performance.

 Program Cost

-Tuition for the 2024-2025 program is US$32,750 per participant and includes:
+Tuition for the 2026-2027 program is US$39,500 per participant and includes:

 • Meals and accommodations at in-person events